Tier 1 — must know Canine Hematology Critical care

 Decision core — what NAVLE actually asks

-→ Stabilize oxygen delivery and transfuse while you continue the workup
+→ Stabilize oxygen delivery and transfuse if clinically indicated while continuing the diagnostic workup

 Key interpretation